 - Raspberries will keep just two or three days in the refrigerator.
 Freeze berries you cannot use immediately.

 - Slightly under-ripe berries are better for cooking or freezing.

 - Ripe berries left on the bush will rot.
 This will also cause unripe berries still on the plant to ripen more slowly.

 - Spray plants with compost tea when fruits form to help prevent gray mold.
 Spray early in the day to allow plants to dry for sunset.

 - If powdery mildew or cane disease was a problem last year, spray plants with lime sulfur in spring when buds begin to form.

 - If fruitworms were a problem last year, spray plans with rotenone or pyrethrins in spring when buds appear.

 - Yellow patterns on leaves or crumbly berries can be a sign of viral disease.
 Remove infected plants from the garden.

-- Orange pustules is a sign of fungal rust disease.
-Trim off diseases leaves.
+- Orange pustules are a sign of fungal rust disease.
+Trim off diseased leaves.
 Spray the plant with compost tea or a fungicide.

-- Cane tip wilt may be a sign of cane borer beetles; remove the infested canes or plant.
+- Cane tip wilt may be a sign of cane borer beetles; remove the infested canes or plants.